Reports

 publicorprivate, as needed.

-Setting a report as private removes the online access to the report URL.
+Setting a report as private removes the online access to the report: both the Web report URL and every PDF attachment URL.

 - If a report for that Inspection was ever shared via the